JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 The first thing to do when you get a job offer is to say something like, "Thanks for the offer!
 Do you mind if I take a couple of days to think it over and discuss it with my family?"
 Then you can take your time to consider the situation and plan your next move.

-With a lowball job offer, the best move may be to use a very powerful negotiation technique: silence.
+With a lowball job offer, the best move may be to use the very powerful negotiation technique you'll learn in this article.
 The trick is to deploy it at the right time like when you get a lowball job offer.

-Silence can sometimes turn a lowball job offer into a more reasonable job offer by giving the company a chance to reset the salary negotiation _without making a counter offer_.
+You can sometimes turn a lowball job offer into a more reasonable job offer by giving the company a chance to reset the salary negotiation _without making a counter offer_.
 This is key because you really only get one "big" counter offer, and you want to save it until the baseline job offer is as strong as possible.

-**How do you know when silence is the right response to a lowball job offer?**
+**How do you know when this technique is the right response to a lowball job offer?**

-If these things are true, then responding with silence may be the right move:
+If these things are true, then responding with this technique may be the right move:

 <ul class="checkbox-list">
   <li class="checkbox-list__item"><strong>The company is impressed with you and has indicated they want you to join the team</strong>—Did they initiate contact with you and ask you to interview?
 Were you referred to them by a reliable employee?
 Have they said that they really want <em>you</em>, specifically, for this role?
 If any of these is true, you can check this off.</li>